What is an acrylate?

 Just a few of the acrylates and their wide range of applications are described here.

-Acrylic bone cements used in orthopaedic surgery; acrylic fibres, films, and inks; solvent-based adhesives and binders; medical spray adhesives; dental technology2-hydroxyethylmethacrylate (HEMA)UV inks; adhesives; lacquers; dental materials; artificial nails; coating for scratch-resistant glass; paint resins; binders for textiles and paper
+Acrylic bone cements are used in orthopaedic surgery; acrylic fibres, films, and inks; solvent-based adhesives and binders; medical spray adhesives; dental technology2-hydroxyethylmethacrylate (HEMA)UV inks; adhesives; lacquers; dental materials; artificial nails; adhesive for false eyelashes and eyebrows; coating for scratch-resistant glass; paint resins; and binders for textiles and paper.

-Acrylic resin used in paint formulations, industrial coatings and latexes; acrylic rubber and plastics; denture materials; floor polishes, sealants; shoe polishes; adhesives; textiles and paper coatings
+Acrylic resin is used in paint formulations, industrial coatings and latexes; acrylic rubber and plastics; denture materials; floor polishes, sealants; shoe polishes; adhesives; and in textiles and paper coatings.

-Plastic bottles for soft drinks; dental materials; artificial nails; printing inks; automobile antifreeze and engine-cooling liquids
+Ethyleneglycol dimethacrylate is used to make plastic bottles for soft drinks; dental materials; artificial nails; printing inks; automobile antifreeze and engine-cooling liquids.

 How does acrylate allergy present?

-In individuals that are allergic to one or more specific acrylates, direct contact with acrylate monomers produces classic allergic contact dermatitis.
+In individuals allergic to one or more specific acrylates, direct contact with acrylate monomers produces classic allergic contact dermatitis.

 - The dermatitis is usually confined to the area of contact and may cause itching, burning, scaling, hives, and blistering.

-- Usually the fingers and the hands are the areas most affected from handling the acrylate monomer.
+- Usually, the fingers and the hands are the areas most affected by handling the acrylate monomer.

 Powdered polymer particles can also contain the monomer.
 The particles may become airborne and cause symptoms such as dermatitis on exposed sites, facial swelling, rhinoconjunctivitis (hay fever) and asthma.